Ritvik-Keerthi/Ritvik-Keerthi-CSP4/actions.md

 ### Github Actions TPT
 -----------------
-5.1:
-Come up with three of your own Beneficial and corresponding Harmful Effects of Computing
-- Beneficial: Ability to access more resources, interact with new people, learn new information.
-- Harmful: Ability to get addicted, have more dopamine issues, bad people can show up on the internet (think dark web)

-Talk about dopamine issues above.
-Real?
-Parent conspiracy?
-Anything that is impacting your personal study and success in High School?
-- There are real dopamine issues that people have.
-This isn't just some conspiracy theory; many people are heavily addicted to computing, specifically video games.

-5.2:
-How does someone empower themself in a digital world?
-- Someone can empower themself in a digital world because they can get ranks or higher positions for being better in video games, while their real life crumbles before their eyes.

-How does someone that is empowered help someone that is not empowered?
-Describe something you could do at Del Norte HS.
-- Someone that is empowered can help someone that is not empowered by helping them get access to technological resources.
-Something in Del Norte would be giving a computer to someone else in order to help them submit their assignment.

-Is paper or red tape blocking digital empowerment?
-Are there such barriers at Del Norte?
-Elsewhere?
-- Yes.
-Red tape could be exhibited in the example of the school blocking various websites, specifically in Del Norte.
-Elsewhere, paper can be used for tests, rather than computers possibly because of a lack of technological access, contributing further to the digital divide.

 5.3:
 Watch the video...
 [HP computers are racist](https://www.youtube.com/watch?v=t4DT3tQqgRM) Come up with some thoughts on the video and be ready to discuss them as I call on you.
 Here are some ideas...